stitchdata/docs/_integration-schemas/uservoice/v1/external_users.md

     replication-key: true
     description: "The time the external user was last updated."

+  - name: "created_at"
+    type: "date-time"
+    description: "The time the external user was created in {{ integration.display_name }}."

   - name: "email"
     type: "string"
-    description: "The email address associated with the user."
+    description: "The email address associated with the external user."

   - name: "external_id"
     type: "string"
-    description: "The external ID associated with the user."
+    description: "The ID of the user in the external system."

   - name: "ip"
     type: "string"